cseanburns/journal-issues/manuscript.md

 strictly a print-based artifact, put in use to bundle articles into booklets for snail-based mail.
-Journals that do not mimic the print-based workflow, in this way do not have this problem.
+Journals that do not mimic the print-based workflow in this way do not have this problem.
 Often these are journals that were created after the web started and that do not print issues.